2026 Pillar Guide

 - Step 5: Check secondary areas.
 Restaurants, sportsbook annexes, and hotel-lobby slot pods often have low-traffic AP machines that other players overlook.
 Always include these in your loop.

 - Step 6: Calculate before sitting.
-When a machine looks +EV, pull up the MHB or EV calculator and run the exact numbers.
+When a machine looks player-favorable, pull up the MHB or EV calculator and run the exact numbers.
 Sit only after the calculator confirms positive expectation.

 - Step 7: Log results.
-After each play, record the entry meter, the trigger meter, and the net result.
+After each play, record the entry counter, the trigger counter, and the net result.
 Building a log over time refines your trigger estimates and your bankroll sizing.

 Practice this routine at a familiar property until it feels automatic.
 Once it does, visiting a new casino is just a matter of mapping the layout in the first 1 to 2 visits and slotting the new floor into your existing routine.